telerik/reporting-docs/getting-started/installation/adding-private-nuget-feed.md

 	-StorePasswordInClearText
 ````

-	If you have already stored a token instead of storing the credentials as clear text, you could update the definition in the %AppData%\NuGet\NuGet.config file using the following command:
+	If you have already stored a token instead of storing the credentials as clear text, update the definition in the `%AppData%\NuGet\NuGet.config` file by using the following command:

 	````powershell
 NuGet Sources Update -Name "telerik.com" -Source "https://nuget.telerik.com/v3/index.json" ^